soongensayo/GEDI-ME310-hotel/docs/index.md

 ### Design Rationale {#design-rationale}

-The design rationale behind Hotelly was grounded in a recurring insight from our user interviews and field research across luxury hotels: while technology can automate many back-end operations, frontline excellence remains a distinctly human craft that depends on knowledge, composure, and consistency.
-However, labour shortages, uneven training quality, and rising service expectations have stretched staff capacity thin (Workforce Singapore, 2023).
-Our aim was thus to design an assistive, not replacement-based, AI system \- one that could elevate human performance rather than diminish it.
+The design rationale behind Hotelly was shaped by a recurring insight from our fieldwork across luxury hotels: although technology can streamline back-end processes, the essence of frontline hospitality remains profoundly human.
+Guest-facing excellence depends on staff judgement, composure, and consistent delivery, all traits that are increasingly difficult to maintain amid labour shortages, variable training quality, and rising expectations for personalization (Workforce Singapore, 2023).
+Rather than pursuing automation for its own sake, the team anchored the concept in an assistive paradigm: augmenting human capability rather than replacing it.
+Hotelly was therefore conceived as an AI co-pilot that strengthens service delivery while preserving the warmth and intentionality associated with luxury hospitality.

-Cognitive Load Reduction through Real-Time Guidance
-A major pain point uncovered during ethnographic observations was the *mental juggling* required of front desk staff during check-in.
-Staff must simultaneously manage guest verification, system input, small talk, and upselling, all while maintaining warmth and poise.
-Less experienced staff often hesitated or broke conversational flow when recalling hotel policies or local recommendations.
-Hotelly addresses this by providing context-sensitive, real-time prompts that surface relevant talking points, FAQs, or brand-aligned phrasing at the right moment.

-These suggestions appear through a minimal overlay interface, drawing inspiration from existing assistive tools such as Google Contact Center AI and Cluely, which have proven effective in delivering real-time intelligence without overwhelming the user (AmplifAI, 2024).
-This approach allows Hotelly to act as an *on-the-job coach*, supporting knowledge recall while allowing staff to focus on relationship-building.
+A key challenge uncovered during ethnographic observations was the cognitive load placed on front desk staff.
+Check-in requires parallel management of guest verification, data entry, problem-solving, and rapport-building - all while staying attentive and composed.
+Less experienced staff often struggled to recall phrasing, hotel policies, or local recommendations without breaking conversational flow.
+To address this, Hotelly introduces context-sensitive, real-time guidance delivered through a minimal peripheral overlay.
+This design takes inspiration from tools such as Google Contact Center AI and Cluely, which demonstrate how subtle prompts can bolster performance without becoming intrusive.
+By surfacing relevant information at the right moment, Hotelly supports knowledge recall and reduces hesitation, enabling staff to maintain natural interaction and human presence.

-Preservation of Human Warmth through Peripheral Design
-Luxury hospitality is built upon emotional connection—the subtle warmth of conversation, eye contact, and anticipation of unspoken needs.
-Overly intrusive technology risks eroding this human essence.
-To preserve natural interaction, Hotelly adopts a peripheral design approach, meaning its overlay occupies the edges of the screen and delivers short, digestible bullet points rather than full sentences.
-This prevents staff from reading verbatim or appearing distracted.
-User research further indicated strong resistance toward smart-glasses interfaces, which were perceived as “awkward” and “dehumanizing” during guest-facing interactions.
-Therefore, our prototype was intentionally limited to desktop-based overlays that complement, rather than intrude upon, the service experience.

-Automation for Knowledge Continuity
-Another gap identified through user journey mapping was the *loss of service continuity* between shifts or staff members.
-When key guest preferences (such as preferred room temperature, pillow type, or breakfast timing) were captured verbally but never recorded, personalization suffered.
-To address this, Hotelly integrates automated note capture and summarization, transcribing live interactions into structured summaries.
-These notes are timestamped, categorized, and stored for future retrieval, facilitating smoother handovers between shifts and improving accuracy in post-stay personalization or dispute resolution.

-This design choice also supports training reinforcement, as staff can review past interactions to reflect on tone, phrasing, and guest response patterns \- echoing AmplifAI’s (2024) model of *“coaching through context.”*

-Human-Centric AI Integration
-Our design follows Ecole Hôtelière de Lausanne’s (2025) principle that AI in hospitality should enhance, not replace, the warmth and empathy that define service.
-Hotelly is conceptualized as a co-pilot: a system that lightens cognitive load and improves precision without replacing judgement or authenticity.
-The system’s tone and visuals are deliberately subtle, prioritizing emotional intelligence and discretion over technological dominance.

-Collectively, these principles align with the project’s guiding objective \- to reimagine luxury hospitality by bridging automation and human connection, ensuring that technology amplifies the guest experience rather than diluting it.
+Preserving emotional connection was another foundational principle.
+Luxury guests consistently emphasized the value of eye contact, warmth, and authentic conversation; intrusive technology was seen as detracting from these qualities.
+User testing revealed strong resistance toward head-mounted interfaces, which were described as “awkward” and “dehumanizing.”
+As a result, Hotelly intentionally adopts a desktop-based design with compact, digestible prompts that live at the edges of the interface.
+This ensures that guidance remains available without pulling attention away from the guest or encouraging staff to read verbatim from a script.
+The system complements the choreography of human interaction.

+Beyond moment-to-moment guidance, Hotelly also addresses a broader operational gap: the loss of service continuity between shifts.
+Many hotels suffer from inconsistent documentation of guest preferences and interactions, leading to lapses in personalization.
+Hotelly’s automated note capture and summarization create structured, timestamped records of guest conversations, improving handovers and supporting more accurate post-stay personalization and dispute resolution.
+This mirrors contemporary coaching systems (AmplifAI, 2024), where reflective review strengthens team capability over time.
+Together, these design choices reflect Ecole Hôtelière de Lausanne’s (2025) principle that AI in hospitality should enhance, not replace, empathy and human judgement.
+Ultimately, Hotelly aims to bridge automation with emotional intelligence, elevating the guest experience by empowering the people at its center.

 ### Value Proposition {#value-proposition-1}